8 tax tips for small business owners

-- If you’ve had an especially strong year and you expect your profits to be high this year, consider if you may be able to defer revenue recognition to the following year and increase this year’s expenses by paying some of the following year’s costs in advance, he advises.
+- If you’ve had an especially strong year and you expect your profits to be high this year, consider if you may be able to defer revenue recognition to the following year (depending on when you receive cash payment), and increase this year’s expenses by paying some of the following year’s costs in advance, he advises.

 Offering remote work as an option may help business owners to retain key employees and cast a wider net for talented new ones.
 Yet as the practice morphs from a pandemic necessity to a permanent part of the business landscape, owners need to be aware of and plan for tax implications, Navani cautions.
 “Make sure you're compliant with all the payroll tax and state filing obligations,” he suggests, even if you relocate within the United States.
 If you relocate to another country, the situation may become more complex.
 “For example, if an employee relocates from New Jersey to India, the employer needs to understand the Indian rules and responsibilities imposed on the employer,” he says.
 Your tax advisor can help you sort through and meet these obligations.

 Many small business owners can deduct 20% of qualified business income in calculating their federal taxes — “but it’s not automatic,” Navani says.
 The deduction generally applies to income from “pass-throughs” (when owners pay taxes on business income themselves, rather than the business itself paying tax).
-However, the law limits the deduction for certain service businesses, such as legal, medical or accounting practices.
+However, the law does not generally allow the deduction for certain service businesses, such as legal, medical or accounting practices.
 Your tax specialist can help you understand which tax laws and deductions apply to your business.

 The sooner you have an idea of your business’s general outlook for the tax year, the better prepared you are to prevent cash flow disruptions — either by putting money aside or arranging for a line of credit to pay the IRS.
 “Many businesses have faced higher costs due to inflation,” Navani says.
 “Thinking ahead about what they’ll owe next April could prevent them from facing liquidity problems at tax time.”

 One possibility you may want to consider if you qualify: Estimated taxes can often be based on the prior year, so if you had a down year, you can pay a relatively low amount of estimated tax for this year to preserve cash flow.
-Of course, the full remaining amount would be due by the IRS tax deadline in 2023.
-You can work with your accountant to estimate the tax due, so you can invest the difference and potentially be better prepared for the eventual payment.
+Make sure to pay at least 90% of the tax for the current year, or 100% of the tax shown on the return for the prior year, whichever is smaller, to avoid any penalties.
+Of course, the full remaining amount would be due by the IRS tax deadline in 2024.
+You can work with your accountant to estimate the tax due, so you can invest the difference and be potentially better prepared for the eventual payment.